iansantosdev/caddy-cloudflare-dns/README.md

 [Caddy](https://caddyserver.com/) is a powerful, enterprise-ready, open-source web server with automatic HTTPS.
 Its functionality can be extended with various plugins.
 This project specifically focuses on integrating the [Cloudflare DNS provider module](https://github.com/caddy-dns/cloudflare), which allows Caddy to solve DNS challenges for issuing TLS certificates for your domains managed by Cloudflare.

 The primary goal of this project is to automate the build and release process.
-A GitHub Actions workflow checks daily for new releases of both Caddy and the Cloudflare DNS plugin.
-If a new version of either is found, a new Caddy binary is built, tagged, and pushed to the GitHub Package Registry.
+A GitHub Actions workflow runs daily to build a new Caddy Docker image with the latest available Caddy and Cloudflare DNS plugin, which is then published to the GitHub Container Registry.

 ## Features

 -   **Automated Builds**: Automatically builds Caddy with the Cloudflare DNS plugin.
--   **Release Monitoring**: Checks for new versions of Caddy and the Cloudflare DNS plugin to trigger new builds.
+-   **Daily Updates**: Ensures the Caddy build is always up-to-date with the latest Caddy and Cloudflare DNS plugin versions.
 -   **Publishing**: Pushes the custom Caddy build to the GitHub Package Registry.
 -   **Easy to Use**: Can be run manually or used as a template for your own custom Caddy builds.